velijv/WEMOS_S3_MINI_PRO-ESPHome/index.md

 ## Disclaimer

-> <sub>All product names, logos, and brands are property of their respective owners.
+> > All product names, logos, and brands are property of their respective owners.
 All company, product and service names used are for identification purposes only.
-Use of these names, logos, and brands does not imply endorsement. </sub>
+Use of these names, logos, and brands does not imply endorsement.
 >
 > > To release the full source, I would like to achieve a sponsorship goal.
 > >